w3f/General-Grants-Program/howtohostameeup.md

 Now that you have your speakers in mind, you’ll need to go firm on a date.
 When thinking about the date:

+* To maximize turnout it is helpful to begin promoting the meetup at least four weeks in advance of you event.
 * Try to avoid hosting a meetup if similar events are taking place on the same day and in the same location.
 * Whilst it can help to pick up numbers by hosting around a related conference, we feel that meetups are local community driven initiatives and are not purely a numbers game.
 * We find that members prefer to attend meetups when their diaries are more open in the first half of the week Monday to Wednesday.